-We thank the many scientists and technicians at the Northwest Atlantic Fisheries Centre for collecting and providing much of the data contained in this analysis and to the Marine Environmental Data Service in Ottawa for providing most of the historical data and Environment Canada for meteorological data.
-We thank Ingrid Peterson at the Bedford Institute of Oceanography for providing the NL Shelf monthly sea ice areal extents.
-We also thank the captains and crews of the CCGS Teleost, Templeman and Hudson for three successful oceanographic surveys during 2006.
+We thank the many scientists and technicians at the Northwest Atlantic Fisheries Centre for collecting and providing much of the data contained in this analysis and to the national Integrated Scientific Data Management (ISDM) branch in Ottawa for providing most of the historical data and Environment Canada for meteorological data.
+We thank Ingrid Peterson at the Bedford Institute of Oceanography for providing the NL Shelf monthly sea ice data.
+We also thank the captains and crews of the CCGS Teleost, Templeman and Hudson for three successful oceanographic surveys during 2007.